tttmmmyyyy/fixlang/Document.md

 );
 ```

 The initial value of this loop is `(2, arr)`.
 The loop body takes a tuple `(idx, arr)`, that is, the index of an array to be updated next, and an array to store the Fibonacci sequence whose values are already right at indices 0, ..., idx-1.
-If `idx` is less than `arr.get_length`, it calculates the value of Fibonacci sequence at `idx`, stores it to `arr`, and returns `continue $ (idx+1, arr)` to proceed to the next step.
-If `idx` has reached to `arr.get_length`, it returns `break $ arr` to end the loop.
+If `idx` is less than `arr.get_size`, it calculates the value of Fibonacci sequence at `idx`, stores it to `arr`, and returns `continue $ (idx+1, arr)` to proceed to the next step.
+If `idx` has reached to `arr.get_size`, it returns `break $ arr` to end the loop.
 The return value of the `loop` function is an array.

 ## Unions